Find out what your options are

 - Your scholarship or bursary will be credited to your student account.

-- If you are a CO-OP student, you'll receive your funds once you're registered in a study term (session).
+- If you are a CO-OP student, you'll receive your funds once you're enrolled in a study term.

 - Admission scholarships and renewals are usually credited to your student account in mid-July.
 You'll receive two equal instalments, one in September and one in January, which are applied towards your tuition fees.

 - If you've already paid your tuition fees, you may have a credit balance in your student account after receiving a scholarship or bursary.
-Submit a request for reimbursement in uoZone, under My Finances, to have these funds released.
+Submit a request for reimbursement in uoZone, under Finances and jobs, to have these funds released.